DE-CIX/pbgp-parser/README.md

 ![pbgpp Logo](https://github.com/de-cix/pbgp-parser/blob/master/logo_pbgp.png)

 # PCAP BGP Parser (pbgpp)
-DE-CIX developed a PCAP parser for analyzing BGP messages collected with tcpdump.
-The parser reads PCAP input from file system, stdin, or directly from network interface.
+DE-CIX developed a PCAP parser to decode BGP messages collected with tcpdump.
+The parser reads PCAP input from file system, stdin, or by listening on a network interface.
 Furthermore, the parser is able to use several output filters and pipes to tailor the output for your individual needs.
 Therefore, we decided to develop *PCAP BGP Parser* aka *pbgpp*.
 The filters and pipes can be easily extended - we are happy to include your extensions any time :)

 ## Why not Wireshark?
 Wireshark is an awesome tool!
-Unfortunatly, it only offers an graphical interface that does not satisfy our requirements, e.g., existing BGP filters are limited to some fields.
+Unfortunately, it only offers an graphical interface that does not satisfy our requirements, e.g., existing BGP filters are limited to some fields.
 Also tshark as command line version of Wireshark was not able to output the parsed BGP messages in a toolchain-friendly way.

 ## Available inputs, formatters, and pipes
 The parser is able to read PCAP from: File and standard input (stdin) - soon it will be able to read live packages directly from network interface.